wri/ndc/Aug 15/BTN-INDC-EN-KL.md

 Hydropower from run‐of‐the‐river schemes account for almost 100% of electricity generation in Bhutan with almost 100% access to electricity in urban areas and 94% in rural areas.
 Presently, Bhutan offsets 4.4 million tons of CO2e through exports of hydroelectricity.
 In addition, Bhutan can offset up to 22.4 million tons of CO2e per year by 2025 in the region through the export of electricity from our clean hydropower projects.

-Various other policies and initiatives are also already in place that contribute to mitigation such as sustainable livestock management, promotion of organic agriculture and promotion of zero emission vehicles.
+Various other policies and initiatives are also already in place that contribute to mitigation such as sustainable land management practices, improved livestock management, promotion of organic agriculture and promotion of zero emission vehicles.
 The Economic Development Policy of 2010 and draft of 2015 also provide several measures to promote "green growth" for industrial development.
 The present five year development plan (2013‐ 18) has also integrated carbon neutral development as part of the national key result areas to guide planning and implementation of development activities within all sectors.

 As a least‐developed country, Bhutan has a development imperative and will pursue ecologically balanced sustainable development in line with our development philosophy of Gross National Happiness.
 To remain carbon neutral, growing emissions from economic development will need to be mitigated by pursuing low emission development pathways across all sectors.
 However international support will be essential to ensure success in implementing the strategies, plans and actions for low GHG development.

-### Strategies, plans and actions for low GHG emission development
+#### *Strategies, plans and actions for low GHG emission development*

 While the basis of our mitigation efforts rests on conserving our forests as carbon sinks, managing the growing emissions as a result of economic development will be through priority strategies, plans and actions for mitigation to support a low emission development pathway.
 These plans and priority actions, listed below, are based on the National Environment Protection Act, National Strategy and Action Plan for Low Carbon Development (2012), Economic Development Policy (2010 and draft 2015), Bhutan Transport 2040: Integrated Strategic Vision, National Forest Policy, and other sectoral plans and strategies.